NeuroTechX/ntx_slack_archive/_announcements_.md

  >I might be able to pitch in on a couple issues with your project.
 Could call it a NeuroTechX team

+9/28/2017 7:34 PM

+ **keaton** :

+ >falk I'm definitely interested in participating!
+I'll be working remotely, though.
+Has someone made the NeuroTechX team yet?